ntfromchicago/MV-HEVC-Pal/README.md

 It says it runs on Intel but the commands it uses do not.
 Sorry to everyone with an older Mac.

+To download the .zip containing the app, look at the Releases and download the latest version.

 ## Summary

 MV-HEVC Pal is a utility that converts 3D video files into MV-HEVC for use on Apple Vision Pro.